plone/plone.app.robotframework/docs/source/index.rst

 - Describe/investigate different ways of writing higher-level Plone keywords (standard robot vs. BDD, given-when-then)
 - Write documentation for selenium2library keywords (tisto).
 - Write documentation for Plone keywords.
 (Should we use robot framework tools to do this and then simply reference them?
 Ed)
+- Write documentation about separating Keywords and Tests
+  - What is the difference between a keyword and a test
+  - Keywords should be for test setup or running, but should not themselves test things.
+This way failures will be pointing to functionality and not be across multiple tests.

 Contents: